Some similarities to :

 VALERIC ACID and VELARATES

-Common Valerian contains valeric acid, or N-pentanoic acid, which has an un-pleasant odour.
+N-pentanoic acid), which has an un-pleasant odour.
 In small quantities, valeric acid is used in some perfumes, and hence valerian used to be harvested for the perfume industry.
 Two laboratory synthesized esters of Valeric Acid, Ethyl Valerate and Pentyl Valerate, taste of apples and in the latter example also of pineapple, and are used as food additives.
 Valeric acid is claimed able to treat acne, although no peer reviewed trials have been done.
 Despite, or perhaps because Valerian grows near water, Valeric Acid is poisonous to aquatic life.

 Myrtenyl Isovalerate, an ester of it, which smells much more pleasant and is used in perfumery.
 Compare with the parent Myrtenol.

 Common Valerian also contains Valproic Acid (2-propyl valeric acid), which is similar to Valeric Acid but possesses an additional 3-carbon aliphatic chain.
 It too finds pharmacological uses: for treating bipolar disorder and as an anti-convulsant in treating migraine and epilepsy.
 It affects the neurotransmiter GABA and is used as a substitute for lithium salts in the treatment of manic-depression (bipolar disorder).